What our Ants and Ant Colonies lesson plan includes

 Having brothers and sisters can be difficult, but imagine having millions of brothers and sisters.
 Some queen ants can live for many years; throughout their lives, they will have millions of baby ants.
 But when a queen dies, the colony can only survive for a few more months since the workers cannot have babies.

 Another cool fact: ants don’t have ears.
 Instead, they feel the ground’s vibrations through their feet to “hear.”
 But how do ants know where to find food if they can’t hear other ants tell them where it is?
 When ants go foraging for food, they leave pheromone trails for other ants to follow as a map of where they have been.
 Additionally, ants don’t have lungs.
-Instead of breathing in oxygen and out carbon dioxide, they have tiny holes all over their bodies where oxygen enters and carbon dioxide leaves.
+Instead of breathing in oxygen and breathing out carbon dioxide, they have tiny holes all over their bodies where oxygen enters and carbon dioxide leaves.

 Ants play an essential role in the environment.
 Their colonies help turn and aerate (or introduce air into) the soil, allowing water and oxygen to reach plant roots better.
 Seed-harvesting ants take seeds into their tunnels and eat part of them.
 Then the other part can grow into a new plant.
 Ants also eat pests that are harmful to crops and orchards.
 For instance, garden ants will eliminate pests like caterpillars.
 Plus, ants provide food for birds and lizards.